A UCI report on the success of bike lanes in Seville has

 for World Champs ITT...

-the Vuelta a Espana.
-A time trial specialist who may also be a
+Vuelta a Espana.
+A time trial specialist who may also be a future GC

 you don't know too much about him, here are five

-their nine riders for the World Championship road race on 27th
+nine riders for the World Championship road race on 27th September

-September in Richmond, USA.
-Star riders Gesink and Mollema are in
+in Richmond, USA.
+Star riders Gesink and Mollema are in the team as

-team as domestiques, to support Niki Terpstra, and Koen de Kort has
+domestiques, to support Niki Terpstra, and Koen de Kort has been

 training ride with fellow professional Reinier Honig in the Dutch